 Any practice placed into Special Measures, where NHS England does not enact contractual action, is eligible to apply for this support.

-NHS England or the delegated CCG will provide up to £5,000 of funding directly to the RCGP for each practice entering the programme, providing the practice commits to participating fully in the programme of support.
+NHS England or the delegated CCG will provide up to £10,000 of funding, for each practice entering the programme, providing the practice commits to participating fully in the programme of support.

 What are the findings to date?